Scaling and localization in multipole-conserving diffusion

-The distribution of dipole-conserving particles is thus equivalent to the Boltzmann distribution in the canonical ensemble, with $x_\mathrm{cm}$ playing the role of an effective temperature controlling the real-space width of the particle distribution.
+The distribution of dipole-conserving particles is thus analogous to the Boltzmann distribution in the canonical ensemble, with $x_\mathrm{cm}$ playing the role of an effective temperature controlling the real-space width of the particle distribution.

-It is important to note that this approach of maximizing $S$ tacitly assumes ergodic dynamics, an assumption which can break down in certain regimes.
-As an extreme example, a single isolated particle is immobile due to the dipole constraint, and its dynamics is completely non-ergodic.
-More generally, the dynamics can be non-ergodic at low particle densities when only the strictly local hopping processes are considered \cite{khemani2020localization,pollmann20,sala2020ergodicity}.
-In what follows we will avoid this issue by always working at typical particle numbers per site much greater than unity, far above \cite{skinner23,morningstar20} the critical density for the onset of non-ergodicity.
+It is important to note that this approach of maximizing $S$ tacitly assumes ergodic dynamics, an assumption that can break down in certain conditions.
+As an extreme example, a single isolated particle is immobile due to the dipole constraint, leading to completely non-ergodic behavior.
+More broadly, at low particle densities, the dynamics can be non-ergodic when only the strictly local hopping processes are considered \cite{khemani2020localization,pollmann20,sala2020ergodicity}.
+In what follows we will avoid this issue by always working with a large number of particles per site, far above \cite{skinner23,morningstar20} the critical density for the onset of non-ergodicity.

 \paragraph*{Derivation of the diffusion equation:}